 Pony trekking holidays in Wales should come with a warning.
-Wales is such an incredible introduction to the freedom of riding and perfect for riders of all ages.
-Discover the bridleways, sandy beaches and gorgeous countryside that make a pony trek in Wales such an enjoyable part of your holiday experience.
+Wales is such an incredible introduction to the freedom of horse riding and perfect for riders of all ages.

 Riding in Snowdonia – always taken at sedate pace because of rough ground – is not just an audience with nature, it’s a front-row seat beneath the highest mountains in Wales.
 Countryside trekking is in Penmachno near Betws-y-Coed and there are coast views too.
 Either way Welsh riding doesn't come grander.